-Until an executive director has met their shareholding requirement at least Maximum award level of up to 130 per cent of salary, for the 50 per cent of any bonus earned will be deferred into company shares under achievement of stretching performance objectives. the Deferred Bonus Plan (DBP) for a period of at least three years.
-Once an Performance measures executive director has met their shareholding requirement, at least 25 per Payments predominantly based on financial and operational cent of any bonus earned will be deferred. performance, including customer and environmental performance, with Dividends or dividend equivalents accrue during the DBP deferral period and the possibility of a minority to be based on achievement of personal are paid upon vesting. objectives if determined by the committee
+Until an executive director has met their shareholding requirement at least 50 per cent of any bonus earned will be deferred into company shares under the Deferred Bonus Plan (DBP) for a period of at least three years.
+Once an executive director has met their shareholding requirement, at least 25 per cent of any bonus earned will be deferred.

+Dividends or dividend equivalents accrue during the DBP deferral period and are paid upon vesting.

-Not pensionable
+Not pensionable.